Holdcroft group

 Steven Holdcroft

-Dr. Steven Holdcroft is a Fellow of the Royal Society of Canada, Past-President of the Canadian Society for Chemistry (CSC), a Professor of Chemistry, and former Chair of the Department.
+Dr. Steven Holdcroft is the former president of the Canadian Society for Chemistry (CSC), a Professor of Chemistry, and former Chair of the Department.
 He holds a Tier 1 Canada Research Chair in Electrochemical Materials.

 Research